 Note: Be careful not to get this on yourself or outside of the vinyl or it will etch the glass!

 Leave it sit on the glass for about 5 minutes.
-You should go back over it a couple of times with the stick just to make sure you have no air bubbles in the cream because it will affect the final look (There was a small bubble in the I in the Mario in the picture below so you an see what happens when you get an air bubble).
+You should go back over it a couple of times with the stick just to make sure you have no air bubbles in the cream because it will affect the final look (There was a small bubble in the Mario (see below) so you can see what happens when you get an air bubble).
 When 5 minutes pass, wash it off with soap and warm water and let it dry.
 That’s it!
 Peel off the stencil and your glasses will be etched.
 Don’t freak out if you can’t see it when you take the stencil off.
 The image will appear darker as it dries!

 There you have it!
 Super easy and adorable Super Mario beer glasses.
-The best part about this is you can etch anything glass you could possibly want.
-I love how quick and easy it is to do this.
+The best part about this is you can etch anything glass with these!